Terror of Demons & Protectress of Humanity

 not for sale

 The left painting of this diptych, Terror of Demons, is based on St. Joseph and represents true fatherhood and masculinity- as St. Joseph is the epitome of what it means to be a father.
 A sword is chosen for fatherhood because such a weapon is used in direct combat in battle; in the same way, the role of a father is to be on the "frontlines" in the battle waged against the family, active in combat and willing to lay down his life for his wife and children.
 At the same time, the sword illustrates St. Joseph's "sword of purity," which every man is called to wield against the attacks of the Enemy.
-A regal and commanding, yet delicate sword is illustrated, with prominent lilies encircling the hilt.
-The white lilies represent purity of heart, mind, body, and soul- that is, purity in feelings and motives, in thoughts, in behavior and speech, and in the spiritual life.
-At the center of the sword's grip is a golden globe, which symbolizes how the world is not only in dire need of more virtuous men like St. Joseph, but that the world is also grounded on such men.
+A regal, commanding, yet delicate sword is illustrated, with prominent lilies encircling the hilt.
+The white lilies represent innocence and purity of heart, mind, body, and soul (that is, purity in feelings and motives, in thoughts, in behavior and speech, and in the spiritual life).
+At the center of the sword's grip is a golden globe, which symbolizes how the world is not only in dire need of more virtuous men like St. Joseph, but that the world is also grounded upon such men.
 At the base of the grip is a row of red gemstones and pearls, which add to the elegant and royal nature of the sword.
 The stems of the lilies transform into a ribbon, which encircles the blade.
-While this movement simply adds to the royalty of the weapon, I have also received an outside perspective state that the ribbon seems to allude to the image of the serpent-entwined rod: the traditional medical symbol representing healing.
+While this movement simply adds to the royal nature of the weapon, I have also received an outside perspective state that the ribbon seems to allude to the image of the serpent-entwined rod: the traditional medical symbol representing healing.
 This notion can undoubtedly be applied here, too, as the father should be a source of healing and comfort to those entrusted to his care.
 Finally, the red, gold, and blue droplets symbolize blood, sweat, and tears, respectively, as the role of a father inherently entails sacrifice (blood), hard work (sweat), and joyous and sorrowful emotions (tears).